valasek/timesheet/README.md

 - Export plugin to excel and csv

 ## Improvements business
+- - Paginate and sort server-side - using vuetify data table
 - consistency checks
 - initial set up
 -- add environment configuration - for cors on backend and frontend)